 Be warned: The skin around your eyes is thin, delicate and prone to dryness.
 Tugging at any skin, but especially your under-eye area, can spread infection to your eye and can also cause fine lines and wrinkles to form prematurely.

 To remove makeup the right way, apply your remover to a cotton pad sparingly (using too much could flood the eye and cause irritation).
 Next, gently press the pad to the eye and hold in place with light pressure for at least three minutes.
-“This will break up the makeup enough that you don’t have to resort to forceful wiping or rubbing,” explains Dr. Schlessinger.
-“Once the time is up, very gently wipe the rest of your makeup off in small, sweeping gestures.”
-For hard-to-reach places — like the tear duct and lower lash line — Dr. Schlessinger recommends dipping a cotton swab into the remover and wiping it on the area carefully.
+For hard-to-reach places — like the tear duct and lower lash line — dip a cotton swab into the remover and wiping it on the area carefully.

 Bad Skin Habit: Constantly touching or picking at your face